Environmental Compliance & Hazardous Materials

 Cost Differential

-Clean soil export in Los Angeles typically costs $25-$50 per cubic yard including hauling and disposal.
-Contaminated soil disposal can run $75-$300+ per cubic yard depending on the level and type of contamination, plus the cost of testing and profiling.
-On a project that generates 500 cubic yards of export, the difference between clean and contaminated soil can be $25,000-$125,000.
+Clean soil export in Los Angeles typically costs $25 to $50 per cubic yard including hauling and disposal.
+Contaminated soil disposal can run $75 to $300 or more per cubic yard depending on the level and type of contamination, plus the cost of testing and profiling.
+On a project that generates 500 cubic yards of export, the difference between clean and contaminated soil can be $25,000 to $125,000.

 For hillside construction and projects involving significant earthwork, where excavation volumes are larger and haul distances to receiving facilities vary significantly, unexpected soil contamination can shift the earthwork budget by tens of thousands of dollars, making pre-construction soil testing a practical consideration on properties with any contamination history.

 Pre-Purchase Due Diligence: A Phase I Environmental Site Assessment (ESA) - a records review and site inspection to identify potential contamination - is not typically required for residential construction in LA, but it is advisable for any property with a history that suggests potential contamination.
-A Phase I ESA costs $2,000-$4,000 and can identify issues before you start digging.
-If concerns are identified, a Phase II ESA involving soil sampling adds $3,000-$10,000+.
+A Phase I ESA costs $2,000 to $4,000 and can identify issues before you start digging.
+If concerns are identified, a Phase II ESA involving soil sampling adds $3,000 to $10,000 or more.
 These costs are a fraction of the remediation cost when something is found.

 Underground storage tanks and other surprises